tigerabrodi/distributed-systems-2023-notes/README.md

 5. **Synchronization**: It's important to keep all the copies updated and consistent.
 When data changes in one place, it needs to be updated in all the other places too.

 # Quorums

+A quorum is basically a minimum number of nodes that must agree or participate in an operation for it to be valid or completed.

+1. **Voting System**: Think of a quorum as a voting system where each node in a network gets a vote.
+For any decision or operation to be made, a certain number of votes (nodes) must participate.

+2. **Read and Write Operations**: In databases, for example, quorums are often used for read and write operations.
+A write operation might need to be confirmed by a majority of nodes before it's considered successful.
+A read operation might require data to be fetched from a majority of nodes to ensure it's the most recent version.

+3. **Fault Tolerance**: Quorums help in handling failures.
+Even if some nodes are down or unreachable, the system can continue to operate as long as the quorum condition (minimum number of responsive nodes) is met.

+4. **Balance between Availability and Consistency**: Using quorums, systems can balance between being always available (even if some data might be outdated) and ensuring data consistency (making sure all nodes have the most current data).

+The formula `R + W > N`: `R` is the number of nodes that must agree for a read operation, `W` is the number for a write operation, and `N` is the total number of nodes storing the data.
+This formula ensures that every write operation overlaps with every read operation, maintaining data consistency.
+It means the sum of nodes required for a read and write operation must exceed the total number of nodes to guarantee that they share at least one node in common.

+# State machine replication